NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 Click  the **Search** button to begin the search.
 In the case of a large data set, clicking on **Stop** will halt the process.
 Note that the plugin stops after finding 1500 matches.

-When matches are found and clicked on, QGIS zooms to the feature, selects it, and highlights it.
+When matches are found and clicked on, the features are highlighted on the map.
+If **Automatically zoom to selected features** is checked, QGIS also zooms to the selected features.
 The matches can be examined even before the search process has been completed.